-Peacock bass is the common name for a number of species of tropical and freshwater fish area of South America.
-These tropical fish are not true bass, but are rather cichlids.
-Most common at 1-2 pounds with larger fish reaching a range of 3-5 pounds with the possibilty of getting up to about 9 pounds.
-Peacock bass are agressive, hard strikers and love to fight.
+Peacock bass is the common name for several species of tropical and freshwater fish area of South America.
+These tropical fish are not true bass but are rather cichlids.
+Most common at 1-2 pounds with larger fish reaching a range of 3-5 pounds with the possibility of getting up to about 9 pounds.
+Peacock bass is aggressive, hard strikers and love to fight.

-The Peacock Cichlid is characterized by a bass shaped body, with green or darker uppers and a lighter to yellowey underside, He has three vertical stripes and a spot on his tail that are outlined with a white or lighter stroke.
-The fins show variations in color, ranging from blue to red to purple and yellow.
-These fish are found in deeper waters where the temperature remain somewhat warm during cold snaps.
-Most likely found to our south due to its intolerance for colder waters.
+The Peacock Cichlid is characterized by a bass-shaped body, with green or darker uppers and a lighter to yellowy underside, He has three vertical stripes and a spot on his tail that is outlined with a white or lighter stroke.
+The fins show color variations, ranging from blue to red to purple and yellow.
+These fish are found in deeper waters where the temperature remains somewhat warm during cold snaps.
+Most likely found in our south due to its intolerance for colder waters.

 The fish thrives best in warm and shallow waters with plenty of vegetation.
 These fish are usually found in small streams, lakes, and rivers that have a slow or moderate current.
 They prefer areas with submerged logs, large rocks, and vegetation as they provide shelter and hiding places.
 The ideal water temperature range for peacock bass is between 73 – 84 degrees Fahrenheit, and they can tolerate a wide PH range of 6.5 – 8.0.
 They also require well-oxygenated water with plenty of hiding spaces to provide shelter from predators as well as another peacock bass.
 Peacock bass will usually avoid murky waters and deep still waters unless there is plenty of vegetation and food.
 Good water quality is essential to maintaining a healthy population of peacock bass.